i-moonlight/Notepad/README.md

 ### Overview:

-* This project is in development and not yet production.
+* This project is in development.

 This program is designed to be a full-stack REST and AJAX software application that creates, reads, updates and deletes user and note data from a database built using MySQL Workbench and connecting with using Java Database Connectivity.